dockstore/dockstore/_docs/advanced-features.md

 ```
 cwlrunner: bunny
 ```
-This will download rabix into `~/.dockstore/libraries/` when launching tools and workflows.
+This will download rabix into `~/.dockstore/libraries/` when launching tools/workflows.
 This has not been thoroughly tested, but we have had some success running tools and workflows using this alternative.

 For cwlrunner, activate it by adding the following to your `~/.dockstore/config`:
 ```